Chart Color Schemes

 Cultural Diversity

-Casey is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Casey was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Casey's population shows high cultural diversity with 32.3% born overseas and 33.5% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 42.1%.
-The 'Other' religious category is slightly overrepresented in Casey at 3.1%, compared to the Australian Capital Territory's 2.7%.
+Casey's population shows high cultural diversity, with 32.3% born overseas and 33.5% speaking a language other than English at home.
+Christianity is the predominant religion in Casey, accounting for 42.1% of its population.
+Notably, the category 'Other' comprises 3.1%, slightly higher than the Australian Capital Territory's average of 2.7%.

 Frequently Asked Questions - Diversity